MSchmidt951/Multi-Purpose-Controller/README.md

 Load the [code](https://github.com/MSchmidt951/Multi-Purpose-Controller/blob/main/controller/controller.ino) into the arduino IDE then under Tools > Board > MightyCore select ATmega644

 Make sure the standard pinout and internal clock is selected in the settings then upload the code to the ATmega644

+## Example Receiver

+[receiverExample.ino](https://github.com/MSchmidt951/Multi-Purpose-Controller/blob/main/receiverExample/receiverExample.ino) shows an example of each of the inputs of the controller being used to control another microcontroller using radio